Qufu: Pre Qin era

+According to legend, Shennong, one of the Three Sovereigns and Five Emperors, together with his son Shaohao made Qufu their capital.

-During the Shang, the area around Qufu was home to the people of Yan, who were counted by the Chinese among the "Eastern Barbarians" or Dongyi.
+During the Shang, the area around Qufu was home to the people of Yan (奄), who were counted by the Chinese among the "Eastern Barbarians" or Dongyi.
+After King Wu of Zhou founded the Zhou dynasty, his younger brother Duke of Zhou, Dan, an official of outstanding merit in the founding of the dynasty, was granted this land and took the title Duke of Lu.
+He did not, however, remain in Lu himself; he entrusted the rulership of Lu to his son Bo Qin and stayed on at the royal court to help manage the turbulent political situation following King Wu's death.

 Along with Pugu (around Binzhou) and Xu (along the Huai River), Yan joined the Shang prince Wu Geng and the Three Guards in their failed rebellion against the Duke of Zhou c.
 1042 BC.
 After the rebels' defeat, the Duke launched punitive campaigns against the Dongyi, forcing their submission and placing their territory under loyal nobles.

 The territory of the Yan became part of the state of Lu, who made Qufu their capital throughout the Spring and Autumn period.
 This city had walls considerably larger than the present Ming-era fortifications, including more land to the east and north.
+In 249 BC, State of Lu was conquered by Chu, and County of Lu was established in this region with administrative center in Qufu.